jbosstools/jbosstools-target-platforms/README.md

     $ mvn clean verify

+If you want to run the build and fetch source bundles at the same time as other bundles are being resolved, do this:

+    $ mvn clean verify -Dmirror-target-to-repo.includeSources=true

 If you just want to check if things compiles/builds you can run:

     $ mvn clean verify -DskipTest=true